How to Become a Pen Tester | Skills, Salaries, and Careers

 Blog Image: Secureset hammer

-A pen tester’s report is the ultimate preemptive tool in cyber defense.
-If a pen tester discovers a vulnerability, they can immediately notify the security engineers to patch it up before it’s exploited by a real threat actor.
-With a security gap fixed, analysts can more easily spot a threat that attempts the same hack, thus making the defense process much easier.
+A penetration tester’s report is the ultimate preemptive tool in cyber defense.
+If a penetration tester discovers a vulnerability, they notify security engineers to patch it up before a real bad actor exploits it.

-In a sense, pen testers give the SOC a clairvoyant advantage when preparing to face threat actors.
+In a sense, penetration testers give the SOC a clairvoyant advantage when preparing to face threat actors.
 Battles that may have been fought are already won because a vulnerability is no longer a viable target.

 They are the fastest way to get the skills you need to join the cyber industry.
 They also prepare you for any certifications you might want on your course to your career.